Coach Urban Meyer Will Go 6 Weeks Without Pay At Ohio State University

 Ohio State University’s 2018-2019 football season is off to a rough start after an investigation into the way head coach Urban Meyer handled domestic violence allegations against one of his former assistant coaches, Zach Smith.

-Ohio State University President Michael V. Drake and the Board of Trustees presented a report that confirmed that head football coach Urban Meyer went on unpaid leave on August 1, 2018.
+Ohio State University President Michael V. Drake and the Board of Trustees presented a report that confirmed that head football coach Urban Meyer went on unpaid leave on August 1, 2018, as detailed by the OSU website.
 Athletic Director Gene Smith will also be required to take two weeks without pay in the matter of how he handled reports that one of the assistant coaches was allegedly abusing his wife and acting inappropriately on the job.

-President Drake explained that based on documents, police reports, and interviews, OSU believes that the appropriate punishment has been meted out.
+President Drake explained that based on documents, police reports, and interviews, OSU believes that the appropriate punishment has been meted out, as reported on the university’s website.

 “The discipline reflects our collective judgment based on the findings of the investigative report and the independent committee.
 The board fully supports this conclusion,” Drake said.
 “We made this decision today based on the facts and our values as a university.
 We value the truth, and this independent team thoroughly and faithfully sought the truth.
 We value consensus, and today’s decision represents the collective wisdom of the board and the leadership of our university.”